 "The soundstage, depending on the recording, was huge in width and cavernous in depth, with reduced surface noise and silent backgrounds." -Steve Folberg L-550AXII review

-Sonically it's a sweet sounding, discrete little amplifier with a warm and liquid heart of gold.
-It's easy to love and perfect for those who don't want to get into the cost, size and heat of its larger brother the L-590.
-It's similar is size and price to the blue-metered class a/b L-505 and L-507, but in a pure class A design.
-If you love solo vocals and natural instruments, favor the L-550.
-If you like higher volumes, rock music and dynamics or have a larger room/speaker, then look to the L-505/L-507.
+Sonically it's a sweet sounding amplifier with a warm and liquid heart of gold.
+It's easy to love and perfect for those who don't want to get into the cost and size the big brother the L-590AXII.
+It's similar is size and price to the Class AB L-505uXII and L-507uXII, but in a pure class A design.
+If you love solo vocals and acoustic instruments, favor the L-550AXII.
+If you like higher volumes, rock music, and dynamics or have a larger room then look to the L-507uXII.